 coast and a following severe weather event in the mid-section of the U.S.

-As these "cold fronts" approached, I would further study the patterns
+As these "cold fronts" approached, we observed further study the patterns

 in the Gulf of Mexico.
 The humidity caused from the warm ocean temperature